-26/4.4 Unless otherwise specified in Part III of this Appendix, the following transmitter power limits1 (i.e. power supplied to the antenna) shall be applied:
+26/4.4 Unless otherwise specified in Part III of this Appendix, the following transmitter power limits (i.e. power supplied to the antenna) shall be applied:

+(WRC-27)

 Reasons: Update emission designators to be consistent with updates to Appendix 27 made at WRC-23 as well as adding a new emission designator that implements modern modulation techniques.

+ADD USA/1.9/8

+26/4.6 Tolerance for levels of emission outside the necessary bandwidth